thradams/cake/ownership.md

 `_View` on struct — strips `_Owner` from all members for the duration of that variable's scope.
 Used to pass an owner struct without transferring ownership.

-`_Ctor` — the parameter must be uninitialized on entry; the function is responsible for initializing it before returning.
+`_Out` — the parameter must be uninitialized on entry; the function is responsible for initializing it before returning.

 `_Dtor` — the parameter must be fully initialized on entry; the function is responsible for moving out all owner contents before returning.